Nirma/Default/README.md

 `UserDefaults` is somewhat hard.
 Defining objects specifically for storing in user defaults makes the job of keeping track of what is currently being stored in `UserDefaults` as simple as searching the project's source code for instances that conform to `DefaultStorable`.
 Using objects specificaly for storing a set of data in UserDefaults allows settings for a certain piece of data to be logically grouped together.

-# Features
-- [x] Read and write custom objects directly to `UserDefaults` that conform to `Codable`
-- [x] Provides an alternative API to `UserDefaults` with `DefaultStorable`

-### Dont see a feature you need?
-Feel free to open an Issue requesting the feature you want or send over a pull request!

 # Usage
 ## `DefaultStorable` - A _better way_ of interacting with `UserDefaults`